gerardoEvazquez/osticket-prereqs/README.md

 <h2>osTicket Installed!</h2>

 osTicket is now installed and ready to be used.
-I used osTicket to understand how ticketing systems work amd how to resolve tickets.
+I used osTicket to understand how ticketing systems work and how to resolve tickets.
 In IT Support, I have to work with a team to solve a person's IT related issues through the use of a ticketing system.
 I used this lab as a means to set up a ticketing system from the ground up and lay the grounds for what I will do in the future.